Why Fraud Prevention is Key to the Auto Market

 Reduced fraud

 IAL2 authentication significantly reduces the risk of fraudulently executed documents by ensuring that only authorized and verified individuals can electronically sign them.
-This protects the integrity of essential items like the odometer disclosure specifically and, by extension, the overall sale or agreement, because the transaction cannot be completed without an odometer disclosure.
+This protects the integrity of essential items like the odometer disclosure, a document no vehicle sale can close without.
+When that single document is secured, the overall transaction is secured with it.

 Legal compliance